 Master of Science in Management

-The Master of Science in Management Program is a practitioner-oriented, accelerated degree program.
-It is competency based and adheres to the principles and practices of adult learning with respect to instructional strategies, curricular design and student services.
+The Master of Science in Management (MSM) Program is a practitioner-oriented, accelerated degree program.
+It is competency-based and adheres to the principles and practices of adult learning with respect to instructional strategies, curricular design and student services.
 Students may complete the program in as little as 16 months.

 Students are empowered with knowledge, skills, abilities, and personal dispositions to become successful managers.

 Graduates are expected to perform effectively and responsibly as professionals, managers, and leaders in the manufacturing sector, healthcare, the nonprofit sector, government, or in other management settings of their choosing.

 - The MSM Program is delivered in online (can be delivered asynchronously) and hybrid formats.

 - Courses are seven weeks; students complete three courses a semester.

 - A one-to two-hour lecture will be held every Tuesday for each course via Zoom.

 - Students who are unable to attend the Zoom class have the option to view the recorded class session and then write a one-page summarizing the lecture.